 ・Sanden Kotsu Bus

 ・Bochu Kotsu Bus

 Because there are a number of sightseeing locations in Nagato that are unreachable by either bus or train, riding a taxi from the closest station or bus stop is a convenient choice for many visitors.
 Many taxi drivers use tablets and other devices to provide multilingual services to their passengers.
 Jumbo taxis are reccommended for visitors traveling in groups.
-Access to Motonosumi Inari Shrine and Senjojiki is available only via taxi or rental car.
+Access to Motonosumi Shrine and Senjojiki is available only via taxi or rental car.

 For inquiries regarding taxi services

 ・Shin Nihon Kanko Kotsu (On-call in Nagato City)

 ・Nagato Sanden Taxi (Senzaki Station, on-call at Omijima Island Sightseeing Steamboat boarding location)

 ・Anzen Taxi (On-call at Nagato Misumi Station)